-Traditionally inspections are built up into text heavy “PM’s” defining fixed time-based overhaul or inspections of systems or large assemblies.
-Results that allow tracking the condition of equipment as it may start deteriorating are either not registered sufficiently, or are not easily retrievable.
+Traditionally inspections are built up into text heavy “PMs” defining fixed time-based overhaul or inspections of systems or large assemblies.
+Results that allow tracking the condition of equipment as it may start deteriorating are either not registered sufficiently OR not easily retrievable.
 Information is lost and things will go awry fast.

-Our inspections should however be focused on identifying potential problems with components, and tracking progress of deterioration.
-Using that realization enables us to apply the whole suite of predictive, preventative and corrective actions ranging from inspections during uptime as well as downtime, or inline, real-time monitoring, for parts or even a whole piece of equipment or systems.
+Our inspections should however be focused on identifying potential problems with components and tracking progress of deterioration.
+Using that realization enables us to apply the whole suite of predictive, preventative, and corrective actions ranging from inspections during uptime as well as downtime or inline/real-time monitoring for parts or a whole piece of equipment or systems.

-Industry 4.0 / Internet of Things may help us in analyzing component failures, or it may drown us, depending on how our processes, and the cultures that drive decision making, are set up.
+Industry 4.0/Internet of Things (IOT) may help us or drown us in analyzing component failures, depending on how our processes and the cultures that drive decision making are set up.

-Some of our clients have in the past few years tended to build the focus of their APM improvement efforts on Redefining fields in the system, renaming statuses, or restructuring Master Data.
+In the past few years, some of our clients have tended to build the focus of their APM improvement efforts on redefining fields in the system, renaming statuses, or restructuring Master Data.
 This we can call the SAP-gap, where the ERP is seen as the end-all solution to APM.

 This does not change the fundamental premise of moving from the text heavy “PM Workorder” that inspects or overhauls systems or large assemblies.

 Strategy Management improvements need to include restructuring inspections to focus on components and with tolerance limits set (process).
 In the field you need your inspectors to have a common reference for what is acceptable (culture).
 Inspectors will need a process to report the findings, defining what information to include.
 You will need to have people consistently executing the process (culture) and knowing how to prioritize the work.
-All those steps should clever information tools to make them efficient, but could fundamentally also be executed manually as well.
-A good rule of thumb is, if it wouldn’t work on paper, your IT system will probably not solve it, simply as the organization will fail to comprehend the processes and the information needs to support them.
+All those steps should lever information tools to make them efficient but could fundamentally be executed manually as well.
+A good rule of thumb is if it wouldn’t work on paper, your IT system will probably not solve it, simply because the organization will fail to comprehend the processes and the information needed to support them.

 Setting Your Strategies May Require a Restart

-To be successful we need to have people executing the right actions, in the right way.
-Whether we equip them with a 10 Euro-tool from the nearby discount store, or a 50,000 Euro-tool, is irrelevant until they have the ability and skills to productively apply the tool in the first place in an appropriate fashion.
+To be successful people need to be executing the right actions, in the right way.
+Whether equipped with a $10 tool from the nearby discount store or a $50,000 tool is irrelevant until they have the ability and skills to productively apply the tool in an appropriate fashion.

 The basic “what” is simple:

-- Define your work processes and create your training and SOP’s to define behaviours.
-Set your tools up to support your work processes, and coach your organization heavily.
-Make sure that the core functions of the organization all play their part in inspections, and are providing their aspects of reliability to the operations
+- Define your work processes and create your training and SOPs to define behaviors.
+Set your tools up to support your work processes and coach your organization heavily.
+Make sure the core functions of the organization all play their part in inspections and are providing their aspects of reliability to the operations.

 Realizing that there are many more pitfalls to pay attention to, we will need to park those items for another time.
 At last it may however be worthwhile to touch on how important it is to be open to taking a step back, looking at the big picture, and openly asking: “Does what we have make sense?”

-The reluctance to be honest with ourselves and our coworkers tend to derail improvement initiatives and sometimes become a devastating fungus in a company’s culture.
+The reluctance to be honest with ourselves and our co-workers tends to derail improvement initiatives and sometimes becomes a devastating fungus in a company’s culture.

 Issues in the company’s processes get chopped up in ever smaller pieces, cleaned up and stuffed with irrational arguments to make it palatable as a ”personal achievement” on the “tick-box-list”.

-In the end, such behavior becomes a root cause for “broken business processes” and forms artifacts in the culture making change harder than necessary.
+In the end, such behavior becomes a root cause for “broken business processes” and forms artifacts in the culture making change more difficult than necessary.

 This then adds one extra point to the to-do list:

-- Make a point of doing the right work at the right time with the right people under the right conditions.
-Change perceptions and make success of managing work on a daily, weekly, monthly quarterly a “sexy” thing to do!!
+- Make a point of doing the right work, at the right time, with the right people, under the right conditions.
+Change perceptions and make success of managing work daily, weekly, monthly, quarterly a “sexy” thing to do!
 Because in the end, growing our business accounts is one-on-one related to our ability to reliably deliver quality products and services to our customers in a sustainable manner!